httpwg/http-extensions/draft-ietf-httpbis-cache-groups.md

 Cache extensions can explicitly strengthen the requirement above.
 For example, a targeted cache control header field {{TARGETED}} might specify that caches processing it are required to respect the Cache-Group-Invalidation signal.

+The ordering of members is not significant.
+Unrecognised Parameters MUST be ignored.

+Implementations MUST support at least 128 groups in a field value, with up to at least 128 characters in each member.
+Note that generic limitations on HTTP field lengths may constrain the size of this field value in practice.

 # IANA Considerations